Staphylococcus aureus and Staphylococcus epidermidis

 - Director Of Microbiological Diagnostic Unit (MDU) Public Health Laboratory

-- Clinical Research, Discovery Research, Epidemiology, Genomics, Global Health, Public Health
+- Discovery Research, Computational Science and Genomics, Global Health, Public Health, Clinical and health systems research

 - Department of Microbiology and Immunology (DMI) , Microbiological Diagnostic Unit (MDU) Public Health Laboratory, Victorian Infectious Diseases Reference Laboratory (VIDRL)